 But Instant Articles offers more than an incrementally faster browsing experience.
 Publishers have a number of embeddable “interactives” at their disposal: zoomable, high-resolution photo galleries; parallax videos that play as you scroll through articles; navigable maps; audio captions; and a per-line “like” and comment system.
 Even story templates are customizable, to a degree – publishers can opt to include their logo, a “follow” button, and the authors’ and photographers’ Facebook photos at the top of each story.

 Furthermore, Instant Articles pose an obvious existential dilemma for publishers, who must surrender control of distribution in exchange for potentially greater exposure.
-Participating companies can exercise a degree of influence over Instant Articles – they have the option of selling their own ads in articles, and can access traffic data through ComScore and other analytics tools – but in a potentially ominous sign of things to come, they split revenue with Facebook if they choose to rely on the social network’s advertising platform (Facebook gets 30 percent of the cut).
+Participating companies can exercise a degree of influence over Instant Articles – they have the option of selling their own ads in articles, and can access traffic data through ComScore and other analytics tools – but in a potentially ominous sign of things to come, they split revenue with Facebook if they choose to rely on the social network’s advertising platform (

 Those dystopian prospects have most of the initial partners taking a conservative approach – none plan to put “more than a few articles a week into the new format,” according to The New York Times.
 But some media executives don’t seem concerned.
 “Our experience has been when you grow your off-platform audiene, generally, you grow your on-platform audience as well,” Mark Thompson, president of The New York Times, said at Re/code’s Code/Media event in February.
 “My starting assumption is typically you’re better playing the game.”

 That may be because Facebook is couching Instant Articles as a companion, not a replacement, to traditional venues.
 “We’re not trying to position